t-d-k/LibreCrypt/docs/FAQ.md

 Obviously, this procedure requires enough storage space to hold both the old and new containers.

-It should be noted that, although a number of **other** disk encryption systems **claim** to offer volume resizing functionality, they typically either carrying out the procedure above "behind the scenes" (often failing completely if insufficient storage is available to hold the new volume), or by storing the volume in a "sparse" files - which can lead to security leaks.
+It should be noted that, although a number of **other** disk encryption systems **claim** to offer container resizing functionality, they typically either carrying out the procedure above "behind the scenes" (often failing completely if insufficient storage is available to hold the new container), or by storing the container in a "sparse" files - which can lead to security leaks.

 * * *

 <a name="ge"></a>
-*Q: How do I delete an encrypted volume?*
+*Q: How do I delete an encrypted container?*

-*A:* If your volume is stored within a file, simply dismount the volume if already mounted, and delete the file.
+*A:* If your container is stored within a file, simply close the container if already opened, and delete the file.

-IMPORTANT: Before deleting a volume file, make sure that you mount it first and copy any information stored in it to somewhere safe!
-Once deleted, you will lose access to your encrypted volume, and anything it contains!
+IMPORTANT: Before deleting a container file, make sure that you open it first and copy any information stored in it to somewhere safe!
+Once deleted, you will lose access to your encrypted container, and anything it contains!

 * * *

 <a name="et"></a>
-*Q: How do I backup an encrypted volume?*
+*Q: How do I backup an encrypted container?*

-*A:* How you backup an encrypted volume depends on whether it is a file or partition based volume.
-In both cases however, volumes should be **dismounted** before being backed up.
+*A:* How you backup an encrypted container depends on whether it is a file or partition based container.
+In both cases however, containers should be **closed** before being backed up.

-*For file based volumes*
+*For file based containers*

-A file based volume is a file just like any other (albeit a fairly big one); simply let your backup software backup the volume as it chooses, and your data should be safe.
+A file based container is a file just like any other (albeit a fairly big one); simply let your backup software backup the container as it chooses, and your data should be safe.

-This will work regardless of what backup software you use, though you may wish to turn off LibreCrypt's time-stamp reverting functionality in order for your backup software to identify when volumes have been changed.
-(See "View | Options..." dialog, "General" tab, "Revert volume timestamps on dismount")
+This will work regardless of what backup software you use, though you may wish to turn off LibreCrypt's time-stamp reverting functionality in order for your backup software to identify when containers have been changed.
+(See "View | Options..." dialog, "General" tab, "Revert container timestamps on close")

-*For disk/partition based volumes*
+*For disk/partition based containers*

-Whether you can backup disk/partition based volumes depends on the backup software being used.
-If your backup software takes a **literal** backup image of a disk/partition, then it should successfully backup LibreCrypt volumes (even if the backup copy is compressed).
+Whether you can backup disk/partition based containers depends on the backup software being used.
+If your backup software takes a **literal** backup image of a disk/partition, then it should successfully backup LibreCrypt containers (even if the backup copy is compressed).
 However, not all backup systems do this, and instead try to be "smart" about what they store to backup - and fail to backup everything they need to.

 (This issue is true for all disk encryption systems, not just LibreCrypt)

-For example, with [Paragon Drive Backup](http://www.paragon-software.com/), if you create an encrypted volume using an **entire disk** (i.e. without creating a partition on the disk, and encrypting that partition), Paragon Drive doesn't appear to think there's anything worth backing up (i.e. it doesn't see any partitions **to** backup) and therefore backs up  practically nothing.
-As a result, it will **not** back up your volume correctly.
+For example, with [Paragon Drive Backup](http://www.paragon-software.com/), if you create an encrypted container using an **entire disk** (i.e. without creating a partition on the disk, and encrypting that partition), Paragon Drive doesn't appear to think there's anything worth backing up (i.e. it doesn't see any partitions **to** backup) and therefore backs up  practically nothing.
+As a result, it will **not** back up your container correctly.

 However!
-If you create an encrypted volume on a **partition** (even one filling the entire drive), and back that partition up, Paragon Drive Backup does what it **should** do - generates a compressed backup copy of the **entire** partition, which can then be restored back later.
+If you create an encrypted container on a **partition** (even one filling the entire drive), and back that partition up, Paragon Drive Backup does what it **should** do - generates a compressed backup copy of the **entire** partition, which can then be restored back later.

 <SPAN class="tip">
 No matter **what** you're backing up, when you setup a backup system for the first time, it is **strongly recommended** that you go through the restore process at least **once** before "setting it and forgetting it".
-The **absolute worst** time for learning how your software's restore function works is when you actually need it (e.g. after a disk failure, and you want to get your data back)  This advice applies to *ALL* backups, and not just backups of LibreCrypt volumes.
+The **absolute worst** time for learning how your software's restore function works is when you actually need it (e.g. after a disk failure, and you want to get your data back)  This advice applies to *ALL* backups, and not just backups of LibreCrypt containers.
 By doing a "dry run", you can have confidence in both your backups, and in your ability to use them should you need to.
 </SPAN>

 * * *